-The hike to the base of the falls was a pretty easy 0.4 miles each way.
+The hike to the base of the falls was a gently uphill 0.4 miles each way on a well-established trail with a stream crossing or two.
 We were able to catch glimpses of the upper waterfall from the initial sections of the trail.
 However, as we got closer to the falls, the views of that upper waterfall became more obstructed.
+For the best views of the upper tier, we were able to see it from the Rose Valley Campground area as well as the Rose Valley Road.
+After barely 15-20 minutes on the trail, which passed by some minor cascades and waterfalls (each with steep informal scrambling paths to access them), we'd eventually get right up to the base of Rose Valley Falls.

-Directions: First thing's first.
+First thing's first.
 To get to Rose Valley Falls from LA, you have to drive north on the 101 Freeway towards its junction with Hwy 33 near Oxnard (between Camarillo and Santa Barbara).
+It would take us roughly 90 minutes of driving from Los Angeles to Ojai without traffic.

 Then, you have to drive north on Hwy 33, which starts off as a highway before becoming a mix of streets with traffic lights and rural roads (actually even coinciding with Hwy 150) en route to Ojai.
 Once in the village, you turn left at the traffic light junction with Maricopa Highway.
 Then, you drive the next 15 miles or so along the winding and rockfall-prone Maricopa Highway (Hwy 33) into Los Padres National Forest.